 • Direct Benefits: The Network Licensee may choose to use Direct Benefits to cover all or part of the Network Licensee's Compulsory Contribution.
-Direct Benefits are benefits of the Project accruing to the Licensee during Project
+Direct

 23 The costs and Direct Benefits of the NIC Project will arise over the duration of the Project, whereas the NIC funding will be provided to the Licensee over the course of the Relevant Year following the award of funding to the Project.